LeoLampio/OHTE-teht/documentation/userGuide.md

 If sufficiently close, the character can move between platforms without jumping.

 Gravity always points down.
-This means the character will accelerate downwards while midair (only while midair).
+This means the character will accelerate downwards while midair.

-...
+## Gameover
+If the character falls below the window, you gameover.\
+Additionally, though there are no walls around the edges of the window, platforms do get deleted outside these bounds.

+Due to the platforms being solid objects, the character can get 'squished' between them resulting in a gameover.